Canberra Brave

-The CBR Brave is a semi-professional ice hockey team based in Canberra, ACT.
+The Canberra Brave (formally CBR Brave) is a semi-professional ice hockey team based in Canberra, ACT.
 The team is a member of the Australian Ice Hockey League (AIHL).
 The team was founded in 2014 to replace the defunct Canberra Knights in the AIHL.
-Their home venue is the Phillip Ice Skating Centre known as The Brave Cave.
-The Brave have claimed two Goodall Cup championships and three H Newman Reid Trophy premierships.
+As of the 2025 season, their home venue is AIS Arena.
+The Brave have claimed three Goodall Cup championships and four H Newman Reid Trophy premierships.

 History

-The CBR Brave was founded in March 2014 to replace the Canberra Knights in the Australian Ice Hockey League (AIHL).
+The Canberra Brave was founded in March 2014 as the CBR Brave to replace the Canberra Knights in the Australian Ice Hockey League (AIHL).

 On 26 February 2014 Knights owner, John Raut, handed back his AIHL licence and folded the team after 33 years of existence citing financial costs, lack of a local player pool and sustained poor performances for the reason he came to this decision.

 Immediately following the collapse of the Knights, a player group led consortium approached the AIHL with a proposal to take over the vacated licence and form a new team in Canberra.
 The AIHL was open to the idea, stating it was important for the development of the sport in Australia for there to be a Canberra team.
 The AIHL laid down three stipulations and requirements for the consortium to meet before granting the team entry.
 Firstly, a signed home venue agreement, secondly, ability to field a competitive team for the upcoming season and lastly, to prove the team would be financially viable.
 Upon meeting these requirements the league and teams voted to grant the consortium a provisional twelve-month licence to compete in the 2014 AIHL season.

 On 6 March 2014, CBR Brave is born under the guidance of new owners Allinsure director Peter Chamberlain and advertising firm Coordinate's owner-director Jamie Wilson after the pair got in contact with Mark Rummukainen, head of the player consortium.

 On 15 March 2014, The Brave management in conjunction with co-owner Jamie Wilson's design firm, Coordinate, revealed their team brand and logo, a stylised version of the word "Brave".